Fuzuli International Airport

 📖 Plain English Explanation:

-There is a 40% probability of: Winds will be variable in direction at 14 kt.
+Temporary conditions (lasting less than an hour at a time) may include: Winds from the Southeast (130°) at 8 kt.
+Visibility will be good at 6 km.
 Weather conditions: Light Thunderstorm Rain.
-Scattered clouds at 1200 feet, Scattered clouds at 4000 feet.
+Scattered clouds at 2500 feet, Broken clouds at 2500 feet.
 Marginal VFR conditions - some restrictions for visual flying.

 📚 Understanding TAF Forecasts